jinschoi/simplify3d-docs/index.md

 #### Accessory Control

 This lets you manually select a tool head (for dual extruder printers), set the extruder and bed temperatures, and control your fan if you have one.
-These controls continue to work when a print is in progress and can be used to override the settings in your gcode file.
+These controls continue to work when a print is in progress and can be used to override the settings in your g-code file.

 #### Custom Commands

 **Disable/Enable Motors**: when the motors are enabled, the bed and/or extruder (depending on your printer) will not be moveable by hand, as they are being held in place by the stepper motors.
-You must disable motors first.
+You must disable motors to move them manually.
+Using any of the [jog controls](#jog-controls) will enable the motor for that axis automatically.

 **Print from SD Card**: this brings up a dialog to choose a file on an SD card attached to your printer, if it is capable of running SD card prints.